DataDog/go-metro/README.md

 Note: Please note that you will need your filesystem to have extended security attributes enabled to allow setting _capabilities_ on files.
 This will normally involve having your kernel built with a configuration enabling `CONFIG_EXT3_FS_SECURITY`, `CONFIG_EXT4_FS_SECURITY`, `CONFIG_REISERFS_FS_SECUIRTY`, etc and `CONFIG_EXT3_FS_XATTR`, `CONFIG_EXT4_FS_XATTR`, `CONFIG_REISERFS_FS_XATTR`, etc - depending on your filesystem.
 The good news is that Ubuntu/Fedora/Mint kernels are typically built with these features enabled straight out of the box.
 Also, you might have to ensure the partition is mounted to enable support xattr.

+#### Agent 5.x >= 5.27.0
+Plase note that if you are running the bundled go-metro with datadog agent 5.x w/ version >= 5.27.0, the file provided in `/opt/datadog-agent/bin/go-metro` is actually a wrapper script.
+The binary is actually found in `/opt/datadog-agent/bin/go-metro.bin` and so you should make sure you run the `setcap` commands provided above on *that* binary and not the wrapper script.